usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 ## Section Headings

 It is awkward to refer to a section heading in terms of the verse that precedes it.
-In effect, section paragraphs are associated with the text that follows them, rather than the text that precedes them.
+In effect, section paragraphs are associated with the paragraph that follows them, rather than the verse that precedes them.
 Consider this example USFM fragment:

 ```
 \c 1